-Great taste to facilitate diet acceptance before the cat's appetite starts . to become negatively . affected to help maintain body condition and weight, a key prognostic facto
+Great taste to facilitate diet acceptance before the cat's appetite starts . to become negatively . affected to help slow the progression of CKD to help maintain body condition and weight, a key prognostic facto

 Further restricted to help reduce nitrogenous waste